Lean Manufacturing Apps

 Lean Manufacturing is a management philosophy mostly derived from the Toyota Production System.
-The term was first coined by John Krafcik in his 1988 article, “Triumph of the Lean Production System,” based on his master’s thesis at the MIT Sloan School of Management.
-It can be summarized as a systematic method for waste minimization, without sacrificing productivity.
+John Krafcik first coined the term in his 1988 article, “Triumph of the Lean Production System,” based on his master’s thesis at the MIT Sloan School of Management.
+It can be summarized as a systematic method for waste minimization without sacrificing productivity.

 Toyota Production Line (source)

 While the key methodologies of the philosophy have endured the test of time, the way those methods are implemented is undergoing a digital transformation.
 The following quote from Edith Harmon, New Balance’s VP of Manufacturing Innovation, explains this growing adoption of “Digital Lean”:

 “We had implemented lean, but it was still very manual.
 When we relied on humans to record workmanship on paper, data collection was a chore.
 You can collect data every hour for ten years, but that doesn’t mean you can use it.
 The data becomes paralyzing.
 It is hard to get your head around all that is happening in a factory.
 A lot of the data gets lost.”

 As we will see in the examples below, embracing “Digital Lean” has several benefits over the traditional way of doing Continuous Improvement.
 The primary value comes from all the actionable data you can collect.
 In the past, you had to collect this information manually.
 Thanks to tools such as Tulip, this data can now be collected and integrated automatically from your devices, sensors, machines, and people, in real-time

 Below are five examples of lean manufacturing apps that our customers have built, on their own, using Tulip’s Self-Serve Manufacturing App platform.